Royal Tulip Al Rasheed Hotel

-The Royal Tulip Al Rasheed Hotel (sometimes spelled Al-Rashid) (Arabic, فندق الرشيد) is an 18-storey hotel in Baghdad, Iraq, often visited by journalists and media personnel due to its location within Baghdad's Green Zone.
+The Royal Tulip Al Rasheed Hotel (sometimes spelled Al-Rashid) (Arabic, فندق الرشيد) is an 18-story hotel in Baghdad, Iraq, often visited by journalists and media personnel due to its location within Baghdad's Green Zone.
 It is named after the eighth century Caliph Harun Al-Rashid.
-It has been a focal point in a number of conflicts in the region, most recently the 2003 invasion of Iraq.
+It has been a focal point in a number of conflicts in the region, most recently the 2003 U.S. invasion of Iraq.

 History

+The Rashid Hotel was built by the Oberoi Group to four-star standards.
+Its bar was frequented by Iraqi president Saddam Hussein's sons Uday Hussein and Qusay Hussein.

 In 1982, in the midst of the Iran–Iraq War, in an attempt to show the world that Iraq was stable and safe, Saddam Hussein planned to host an international Non-Aligned Movement conference in the hotel.
 Iranian general and fighter pilot Abbas Doran led an air attack on Baghdad to prove Saddam wrong and hit civilian targets in the city.
 When his F-4 Phantom fighter plane was badly hit, rather than ejecting and being taken prisoner, he crashed his fighter jet into a square near the hotel, killing a civilian.
 As a result, the conference was relocated to New Delhi rather than Baghdad, and Doran is revered today as a legendary pilot and martyr in Iran.

 It gained worldwide fame during the 1991 Gulf War when CNN conducted their newscasts from the hotel, propelling the network's senior war correspondent Peter Arnett to fame.
 Between the Gulf War and the 2003 invasion of Iraq, the building was the main housing facility for Western businessmen and diplomats, as well as foreign press.

 A tile mosaic depicting U.S. President George H. W. Bush was installed on the floor of the lobby after the Gulf War.
 This was intended to force any visitors to walk over his face to enter the hotel (a serious insult in Arab culture).
 On 17 January 1993, the hotel was damaged in a U.S. missile strike and the attack resulted in civilian casualties.
-The artist, Layla Al-Attar, who did the mosaic died along with her husband and housekeeper when another stray U.S. missile hit her house.
+The artist, Layla Al-Attar, who created the mosaic died along with her husband and housekeeper when another stray U.S. missile hit her house.
 After the invasion in 2003, the mosaic was smashed by U.S. soldiers, who left a portrait of Saddam behind.